HoltechHard/app_captionAI/README.md

 Step 02: Pretrained language model ==> this is the decoder (GPT-2)

 3) Software Application
-Will consist of 2 parts:
+Will consist of 3 stages:
 - Module 1: information system to upload and show images
   Tools: Python + Django + Jquery + Frontend (not defined)
 - Module 2: system with elements of AI with integration of ViT + GPT-2 model to Module 1